tianrunw/events_around_you/README.md

 ### Registration
-The user only needs to interact with one file: `main.py`, where the main functions of the API take place, within the interactive Python prompt:
+The user only needs to interact with one file: `main.py`, where the main functions of the API take place:
 ```
 $ python -i main.py
 ```
+The above command activates the interactive Python prompt, where rest of the demo is carried out.

 To register as a new user, we call the `register` function with a userid, (for example your NYU NetID), a password, and a list of your interests: